TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/PhpFileFormatting/PhpSyntaxFormatting/Index.rst

 Comments in the code are highly welcome and recommended.
-Inline comments must precede the commented line and be indented with the same number of tabs as the commented line.
+Inline comments must precede the commented line and be indented with the same number of spaces as the commented line.
 Example::

    protected function processSubmission() {